Last updated on July 5th, 2023

 Passing a small waterfall and an old bridge, it leads first to a coniferous forest with the scent of needles and cones.
 Next through the place of old battles with the Ottomans, the route crosses the roadway (you need to walk about 40 meters up along it) and leads to the final section of the trail to Tajno Brdo.

 NOTE: In the winter season, after rain on this route, wet masonry stones are rather slippery.
 Choose shoes with good soles that won’t slip on wet stones.
+And if you plan to visit Herceg Novi, see my guide to it with things to do.

 Hiking Trail Over Budva From the Kosmach Fortress